Liam-Wirth/terminal_renderer/README.md

 Frame Buffering and Output (Store and render the final image)

 This pipeline can be optimized by focusing on the most computationally expensive stages, such as rasterization and shading.

+# New "Pipeline" as it exists in my sick and twisted mind:
+Modeling -> Transformations -> Viewing Projection -> Chunking buffers for rasterization -> Rasterization -> Depth Checks -> Frame Buffer -> Overlay Hud -> Output